awsdocs/aws-cloudtrail-user-guide/doc_source/turn-on-cloudtrail-in-additional-accounts.md

 1. On the **Create Trail** page, for **Trail name**, type a name for your trail\.
 For more information, see [CloudTrail trail naming requirements](cloudtrail-trail-naming-requirements.md)\.

 1. If this is an AWS Organizations organization trail, you can choose to enable the trail for all accounts in your organization\.
-You only see this option if you are signed in to the console with an IAM user or role in the management account or delegated administrator account\.
-To successfully create an organization trail, be sure that the user or role has [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions)\.
+You only see this option if you sign  in to the console with a user or role in the management account or a delegated administrator account\.
+To create an organization trail, the user or role must have [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions)\.
 For more information, see [Creating a trail for an organization](creating-trail-organization.md)\.

 1. For **Storage location**, choose **Use existing S3 bucket**\.
 Use the text box to enter the name of the bucket you created previously for storing log files when you signed in using account 111111111111 credentials\.
 **Note**